AICPS/hw2vec/README.md

-# HW2Vec: A Python-based Hardware Designs Embedding Tool for Hardware Security
+# HW2Vec: A Hardware Designs Embedding Tool for Hardware Security
 [![Build Status](https://travis-ci.com/louisccc/hw2vec.svg?branch=master)](https://travis-ci.com/github/louisccc/hw2vec) [![GitHub license](https://img.shields.io/github/license/Sujit-O/pykg2vec.svg)](https://github.com/Sujit-O/pykg2vec/blob/master/LICENSE) ![PyPI version](https://badge.fury.io/py/hw2vec.svg)

 HW2vec contains the tools and source code we used for our previous research projects.
 In this repo, we collect our previous codebases and standardize the pipeline and use-cases and hope that this tool can be helpful in researchers in hardware security field and drive the research progress in this field.
 The two previous research projects are 1) Hardware Trojan Detection in RTL/Gate-Level Netlist using Graph Learning (GNN4TJ), 2) IP Piracy Detection in hardware design using graph learning (GNN4IP), published in DATE2021 and DAC2021, respectively.
 In this repo, we leverage [Pyverilog](https://github.com/PyHDI/Pyverilog) from PyHDI as part of our graph extraction pipeline.